kilzol/computer_graphics/README.md

 # computer_graphics
 graphics_programs

-using open gl library folloeing codes have been done.
+using open GLUT and openGL libraries following graphics codes have been implemented.